grafana/grafana/contribute/style-guides/storybook.md

 ### Controls

 The [controls addon](https://storybook.js.org/docs/react/essentials/controls) provides a way to interact with a component's properties dynamically and requires much less code than knobs.
-As such we're deprecating knobs in favour of using controls.
+We're deprecating knobs in favor of using controls.

 #### Migrating a story from Knobs to Controls

-The [button story](https://github.com/grafana/grafana/blob/master/packages/grafana-ui/src/components/Button/Button.story.tsx) has been migrated as a test.
-Here's a basic guide on how to migrate a story to controls.
+As a test, we migrated the [button story](https://github.com/grafana/grafana/blob/master/packages/grafana-ui/src/components/Button/Button.story.tsx).
+Here's the guide on how to migrate a story to controls.

 1. Remove the `@storybook/addon-knobs` dependency.
 2. Import the Story type from `@storybook/react`